aleksandr-m/gitflow-maven-plugin/README.md

 The `gitflow:hotfix-finish` goal has `preHotfixGoals` and `postHotfixGoals` parameters which can be used to run defined Maven goals before and after the hotfix respectively.

+The `gitflow:feature-finish -DincrementDevelopmentVersionAtFinish=true` will increment the develop branch version after merging the feature.

 # Non-interactive Mode

 Maven can be run in non-interactive (batch) mode.
 By using non-interactive mode goals can be run in continuous integration environment.